danilo-medeiros/typeclipy/README.md

 # typeclipy
-## A lightweight command-line tool to help you practice typing with custom exercises
+## A lightweight command-line tool to practice typing with custom exercises

 ![Screenshot](assets/screenshot.jpg)

 ## Features
-- Practice typing the text you want
+- Practice typing with random words or custom text
 - Tracks typing speed and accuracy
 - Fully offline, no internet needed